Terms & Conditions

 7.1.
 Ownership of Intellectual Property

-The Supplier holds the exclusive copyright and ownership of the Services including but not limited to any system modules and back-office applications.
-Therefore, any and all rights to the Intellectual Property rights belongs solely to the Supplier at any given time.
-The Supplier shall furthermore be entitled to the exclusive ownership of any improvements or development of new software functionalities if suggested and/or concept designed in whole or in part by any of the Parties as an integrated or separate part of the Supplier’s EFB System Services.
+The Supplier holds the exclusive copyright and ownership of the Services, including but not limited to any system modules and back-office applications.
+Therefore, any and all rights to the Intellectual Property rights belong solely to the Supplier at any given time.
+The Supplier shall furthermore be entitled to the exclusive ownership of any improvements or development of new software functionalities if suggested and/or concept designed in whole or in part by any of the Parties as an integrated or separate part of the Supplier’s Services.

 7.2.
 Third-party Copyrights